Elliot Smith (American football)

-Elliot Smith (born August 14, 1967) is an American former professional football defensive back.
+Elliot Smith (born August 14, 1967) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played for the San Diego Chargers in 1989, Denver Broncos in 1990 and the Montreal Machine in 1992.
-He was selected by the Chargers in the fifth round of the 1989 NFL draft with the 120th overall pick.
+He played college football for the Alcorn State Braves and was selected by the Chargers in the fifth round of the 1989 NFL draft with the 120th overall pick.